-The statement of net assets presents information on all the District's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
+The statement of net position presents information on all the District's assets, liabilities, and deferred outflows/inflows of resources with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.

-The statement of activities presents information showing how the District's net assets changed during the year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statement of activities presents information showing how the District's net position changed during the year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.